-Use this framework to understand your capabilities, your customers and the competition
+Use this framework to understand your competitive strength

 The term "situation analysis" refers to a detailed examination of the environment in which a company, brand or a problem exists.
 It is important to fully understand the situation before moving forward and deciding on a plan of action.